No matter how much you earn, everyone needs to learn how to budget money.

 If you are self-employed or don’t have contracted hours, then your income could vary monthly by month, in which case you will need to come up with an average figure.

 Do You Have Any Debt?

-If you have any debt then make sure you include the minimum repayments (or more if you can afford it) in your outgoings.
+If you have any debt, make sure to include the minimum repayments (or more if you can afford them) in your outgoings.